loedetyler/LoedePasswordVault/docs/AI Disclosure.md

 </aside>

 I kept going back and forth tweaking little things here and there because the Nav bar wouldn’t align the user to the right, ChatGPT suggested I hit Ctrl + Shift + R to hard refresh and that worked.
 It updated to how I wanted.
+I also did not use all of the code ChatGPT sent me, just took bits and pieces